Please advise your guest that in an emergency they should tel: 999 and speak to the police if:

 If someone else is in trouble in water, tel: 999 immediately.
 Throw them something that floats so they can hold onto it - never enter the water to help them.

-To drive in England, your guest needs a valid driver's licence and valid insurance.
+To drive in England, your guest needs a valid driving licence and valid insurance.
 The vehicle should be taxed and roadworthy.
 Remember Ukrainian nationals will be used to driving on the right side of the road.

 To stay safe on the road: